 Most people don’t look forward to house cleaning.
 However, even if seasonal cleaning has been time-consuming and tiring in the past, it doesn’t need to be the same way this year.
 When you are organized, cleaning can be a pleasant experience.
-You can spring clean your home in a shorter period of time, and be proud of yourself for a job well done.
-Here’s how:
+You can spring clean your home in a shorter period of time or in one day, and be proud of yourself for a job well done.

 Spring Clean Your Home: Bathroom

 1. Vacuum and wipe the walls and ceilings.

 Wall-to-wall carpeting should be thoroughly vacuumed and deodorized.
 Use non-toxic cleansers to clean the ceiling and walls.

 Remove and discard expired medications, old cosmetics, and other products that are no longer useful.

 Regardless of the material, mats and rugs must be cleaned.
 Use appropriate settings on your washing machine to wash rugs, and wash rubber mats by hand.

 Ready to get clutter free this year?
 Use this Mini Declutter Binder Kit to help you organize your home with ease.
 Sign up below!

 Remove every trace of mildew or mold with a teaspoonful of tea tree oil, 2 cups of white vinegar, and 10 drops of orange essential oil.
 Your tub and shower will be clean and fresh without toxic residue.

 5. Clean bathroom mirror and insides of windows.